-As part of a project to expand the Ocensa Pipeline, project P-135, the Company, through its Colombian branch, entered into two crude oil transport agreements with Ocensa for future transport capacity for up to 30,000 bbl/d.
+As part of a project to expand the Ocensa Pipeline, project P-135, the Company entered into two crude oil transport agreements with Ocensa for future transport capacity for up to 30,000 bbl/d.
 The transport agreements expire on June 30, 2025.
-As part of these agreements, the Company is required to maintain a minimum credit rating of BB- (Fitch Ratings Inc.) and Ba3 (Moody's Investors Service, Inc.) or to provide evidence of compliance with the net assets and working capital tests included in such agreements.

-The Company also has transportation agreements in place to secure transportation capacity on Colombia's national pipeline system, including on the following pipelines: Oleoducto Transandino which connects from the Orito field in the Putamayo Basin to Colombia's Pacific port of Tumaco.; Santiago-El Porvenir Pipeline which connects the Santiago Station to the Coveñas.
-Ocensa Terminal; and Monterrey-Araguaney Pipeline which connects to the BIC Pipeline.
+As part of these agreements, the Company is required to maintain a minimum credit rating of BB- (Fitch Ratings Inc.) and Ba3 (Moody's Investors Service, Inc.), or to provide evidence of compliance with the net assets and working capital tests included in such agreements.
+On April 29, 2020, Ocensa agreed to replace these requirements with a pledge agreement, pursuant to which the Company guaranteed payment to Ocensa through a pledge of the crude oil transported in the Ocensa Pipeline.
+The pledge agreement will automatically terminate if the Company subsequently meets any of the minimum credit requirements as set forth in the ship-or-pay agreement.
+The Company also has transportation agreements in place to secure transportation capacity on Colombia's national pipeline system.
+As part of its response to lower commodity prices, the Company negotiated the deferral of take or pay volumes with ODL and Ocensa beginning in May 2020, and received a 50% financing of 6 months of transportation tariffs resulting in a deferral of \$24.7 million in payments to 2021.